Solihull

 Economic profile.
 Data last updated 2026-03-28.

 Solihull supports 145,650 workplace jobs with median earnings 11% above the England average.
-The claimant rate (3.7%) is lower than the England average of 4.1%.
 Productivity (GVA per job) is ranked 29th of 391 local authorities.

 Workplace Jobs